Angledcrystals/AndroidVR/README.md

 **Notice**

 Be VERY careful about using 3D flicker mode, this mode is intended for people who have mono vision and should not be used by those who have binocular vision due to the cognitive strain it puts on the user when input is received through both eyes.

+**Transfer to Natural Vision**

+The effect you're describing is a form of cross-modal perceptual learning, and research suggests:

+    **Temporary effects**: 10-30 minutes of aftereffects might occur immediately after 1-2 hour sessions

+    **Initial transfer**: Minor involuntary interpretation might begin after 15-20 hours of cumulative exposure (across multiple days)

+    **Measurable adaptation**: 30-50 hours of training over 3-6 weeks would be needed for your brain to begin consistently applying these cues in natural environments

+    **Robust integration**: 100+ hours over 2-4 months for substantial, persistent effects when not using the app